MThos/CybrSecure/README.md

 This app is developed in Swift for iOS and was completed in Xcode 13.
 <br/><br/>
 ### Support
-For support please reach out to me directly: mykel.thos@gmail.com
+For support please reach out to me directly at mykel.thos@gmail.com
 <br/><br/>
 ### Privacy
 For how we handle your privacy please see <a href="https://github.com/MThos/CybrSecure/blob/main/PRIVACY">the privacy policy.</a>